');

 About Bridgeport, NY

-Bridgeport is a small community in New York with a population of 1,320 residents.
-The median household income is $58,971 per year, which is near the national average.
-The median age in Bridgeport is 37.7 years.
+Bridgeport is a small town located in New York with a population of 1,320 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,971 per year, which is 22% below the national median of $75,149.
+The median age of 37.7 years is close to the US median age of 38.9 years.

 Cost of Living in Bridgeport, NY